Happytreat/MeloSpace/content/blog/React-Native-vs-Flutter-Reflection/index.md

 #### CS3216

 This semester, I am enrolled in [CS3216](https://www.cs3216.com) - Software Product Engineering for Digital Markets.
 Each week, we have different presenters come talk to us about different topics that might help us in developing innovative products that will gain traction in the market.
-Last week, we had a representatives from 2 companies talk about Cross Platform Mobile Application Development.
+Last week, we had representatives from 2 companies talk about Cross Platform Mobile Application Development.
 One of them have been using React Native for their products and the other used Flutter.
 I'd like to share my reflection about the discussion, for the future self and also for anyone that might want to hear more about what I've to say.

 #### React Native and Flutter